baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-testing-with-robotvasp/verifyname-testing-robot-vasp-deposit.md

   <br />
 * **Case 1.
 Send the Transaction ID (Transaction Hash) to the VV Central Server after executing the transaction**
   * **Conditions**
-    * After the actual transaction is executed, the Robot VASP calls the Callback API (VASP API) implemented by your VASP to report the transaction within a few seconds.
+    * After the transaction is executed, the Robot VASP calls the Callback API (VASP API) implemented by your VASP to report the transaction within a few seconds.
   * **Expected Results**
     * Your VASP can receive the transaction report through the callback API(VASP API).
     <br />